Teksta versija

 1) the requirements for the establishment of the management and control system of the European Union funds;

-2) the procedures for ensuring implementation of the European Union funds by the authorities involved in the management of the European Union funds, including the project application selection, the content of the project application selection regulations, the amount of the development of the project application evaluation criteria and the methodology for the application thereof and the procedures for the assessment of conformity of the project applicant with the exclusion provisions referred to in Section 22 of this Law, the content of contracts and agreements regarding project implementation, the procedures for entering into and amending, including the procedures for carrying out unilateral declaration and unilateral notice, and also the conditions for the attraction of project co-operation partners;
+2) the procedures by which the authorities involved in the management of the European Union funds shall ensure the introduction of the European Union funds, including the project application selection, the content of the project application selection regulations, the amount of the development of the project application evaluation criteria and the methodology for the application thereof and the procedures for the assessment of conformity of the project applicant with the exclusion provisions referred to in Section 22 of this Law, the content and the procedures for the entry into and amendment of contracts and agreements for project implementation, including the procedures for making an unilateral declaration and unilateral termination notice, and also the conditions for the attraction of project co-operation partners;

-3) the procedures for planning of resources in the State budget, and also procedures for examination of payment requests, performance of payments and drawing up of payment application and closure of accounts to be submitted to the European Commission;
+3) the procedures for the planning of resources in the State budget, and also procedures for the examination of payment requests, making payments and drawing up payment application and closure of accounts to be submitted to the European Commission;

-4) the procedures for provision and examination of information regarding application of value added tax within the framework of projects and taking of a decision to include the value added tax in the eligible costs of projects;
+4) the procedures for the provision and verification of information on the application of value added tax within the framework of projects and taking of the decision to include the value added tax in the eligible costs of projects;

 5) the procedures for ensuring functions of the audit authority in the management of the European Union funds;

-6) the provisions and procedures for application of simplified costs;
+6) the provisions and procedures for the application of simplified costs;

-7) the procedures for performance of on-the-spot verification of a project;
+7) the procedures for the performance of on-the-spot verification of a project;

-8) the procedures for the performance of random ex-ante control of the procurement documentation and the course of the procurement procedure of the project by the co-operation institution and the procedures for the performance of random ex-ante control of the documentation of the public procurement and the course of the procurement procedure of the project by the Procurement Monitoring Bureau, and also for the development and updating of ex-ante control methodology;
+8) the procedures by which the co-operation institution shall perform the random ex-ante control of the procurement documentation and the course of the procurement procedure of the project and the procedures by the Procurement Monitoring Bureau shall perform the random ex-ante control of the documentation of the public procurement and the course of the procurement procedure of the project, and also shall develop and update the ex-ante control methodology;

-10) the procedures for publication of information regarding projects and ensuring of compliance with the requirements of publicity, communication and of visual identity European Union funds;
+10) the procedures for the publication of information on projects and ensuring compliance with the requirements of publicity, communication and visual identity of the European Union funds;

-11) the procedures for monitoring and evaluation of the implementation of the European Union funds;
+11) the procedures for the monitoring and evaluation of the introduction of the European Union funds;

 12) the procedures for developing and maintaining the Cohesion Policy Funds Management Information System, including the electronic data exchange system;

-13) the objective of the specific objective, the available funding, the national co-funding rate, the requirements for a project applicant, the requirements for the project co-operation partners (if any are invited), the conditions for the activities to be supported and for eligibility of costs, including the conditions for granting aid for commercial activity (if applicable), and the procedures for implementing the specific objective of the European Union fund indicated in the programme;
+13) the objective of the specific aid objective, the available funding, the national co-funding rate, the requirements for a project applicant, the requirements for project co-operation partners (if any are invited), the conditions for the aided activities and for the eligibility of costs, including the conditions for granting aid for commercial activity (if applicable), and the procedures for implementing the specific aid objective of the European Union fund indicated in the programme;

 15) the procedures for the implementation of technical assistance of the European Union funds;